 \subsection{Results analysis}

-From Fig.\ref{Convergence_MNIST}, Fig.\ref{Convergence_FMNIST} and Fig.\ref{Convergence_CIFAR10}, it can observe that the training losses of NAG and HB converge to near zero, which shows the global convergence of HB and NAG.
-In addition, the empirical results on all three datasets indicate that the loss curve of NAG is always under that of HB for different settings of hyper-parameters, which demonstrates NAG converges faster than HB.
-For example, when $m=6000$, $\eta = \lambda_m/10$ and $\beta = 0.99$, the training loss of NAG on MNIST drops below 100 only needs 156 iterations but that of HB requires 262 iterations.
-These empirical findings validate the conclusion in Section 4 that NAG has a faster convergence rate compared to HB.
-Furthermore, Fig.\ref{Convergence_MNIST}-\ref{Convergence_CIFAR10} show the oscillation of NAG is smaller than that of HB, which further illustrate the benefit of NAG compared to HB.
+Due to the space limitation, only the results on the MNIST dataset are presented here.
+The remaining results can be founded in the supplementary materials.
+From Fig.~\ref{fig2}, it can observe that the training losses of NAG and HB decay at a almost linear rate, which demonstrates the linear convergence of HB and NAG in training the two-layer ReLU neural networks.
+Additionally, the loss curve of NAG lies below that of HB for different hyper-parameter settings, which indicates NAG achieves a smaller training loss compared to HB at the same iteration.
+Thus, NAG achieve an acceleration over HB.
+These empirical findings validate the conclusion in Section~\ref{main results} that NAG theoretically obtains a faster global convergence rate compared to HB.

+To further validate our findings, we present the maximum distance $\max_{r \in [m]}\|\w_r(t) \!-\! \w_0(t)\|$ of HB and NAG during the training process with different widths.
+According to Lemma~\ref{lemma:4.1} and Lemma~\ref{lemma:4.3}, the theoretical maximum distances of HB and NAG both satisfy $\max_{r \in [m]}\|\w_r(t) \!-\! \w_0(t)\| \sim \mathcal{O}(1/\sqrt{m})$, which indicate that the maximum distance decreases when the width of the neural network increases.
+The corresponding empirical results are shown in Fig.~\ref{fig3} and Fig.~\ref{fig4}, which is in accordance with our theoretical findings.